Meat dress of Lady Gaga: Reception

-Following the VMAs, media outlets attempted to analyse the meaning of the dress with suggestions by BBC News ranging from anti-fashion, to feminism, aging and decay, and society's attitude towards meat.
+Following the VMAs, media outlets attempted to analyze the meaning of the dress with suggestions by BBC News ranging from anti-fashion, to feminism, aging and decay, and society's attitude towards meat.
 Chef Fergus Henderson explained this meat attitude as "People often don't want meat to look like meat.
 They want it to be neatly wrapped in plastic from a supermarket."
 People for the Ethical Treatment of Animals (PETA) condemned the dress, releasing a statement that said "wearing a dress made from cuts of dead cows is offensive enough to bring comment, but someone should whisper in her ear that more people are upset by butchery than are impressed by it."
 The Vegetarian Society also condemned the dress, releasing a statement that said "No matter how beautifully it is presented, flesh from a tortured animal is flesh from a tortured animal.
 Enough animals die for food and they should not be killed for stunts like this."

 Some media sources proposed that the dress could be interpreted as anti-vegan.
 Vegetarian singer Morrissey stated that he felt the dress was acceptable as long as it was a social or political statement, and not just a "loony idea", pointing out that artist Linder Sterling had previously worn a meat dress in 1982 to protest against what she believed to be the perception of women by men.
 Ellen DeGeneres presented Gaga with a bikini made of vegetables when the singer appeared on her talk show, and the singer used the platform to respond to the controversy surrounding the dress saying, "... it has many interpretations.
 For me this evening, if we don't stand up for what we believe in and if we don't fight for our rights pretty soon, we're going to have as much rights as the meat on our own bones.
 And, I am not a piece of meat."
-She explained further that she was also using the dress to highlight her distaste for the US military's "don't ask, don't tell" policy.
+She explained further that she was also using the dress to highlight her opposition to the United States Armed Forces' "don't ask, don't tell" policy.